cocos/cocos-docs/en/editor/scene/index.md

 ## Selecting a node

 The node will be selected upon left-clicking the mouse on the node in the **Scene** panel.
-You can use transform tools (like position, rotation) to do basic node operations when it is selected.
+Use transform tools (like position, rotation) to do basic node operations when it is selected.

 ## Gizmo Operation Introduction